valstekt/opensource-automobile-system-design/README.md

 ## The process:

-1. The usser input parameters are processed to generate the suggestions.
+1. The user input parameters are processed to generate the suggestions.
 2. The selected options in the suggestions are re-processed for detailed specifications.
 3. These detailed specifications can be helpful in validating for prototyping